The Ultimate Guide to VA LoansUpdated: March 22, 2023

 VA loans come from private lenders and banks, not the Department of Veterans Affairs (VA).
 Because the VA doesn’t act as a lender, your first step is to contact a lender who does VA loans.

 Not every lender does VA loans, and not every lender that offers VA loans does them well.
 It’s often best to choose a lender specializing in VA financing.
-You can quickly find reputable VA lenders with an internet search or review this list of VA lenders here.
+You can quickly find reputable VA lenders with an internet search or refer to this list of VA lenders.

 Confirm Your Eligibility